lockss/lockss-rtd-manual/docs/installing/k3s.rst

 2. CoreDNS, a component of a K3s-based Kubernetes cluster that deals with DNS resolution, does not work with DNS servers that run on a machine's loopback address.
 If both :file:`/etc/resolv.conf` and :file:`/run/systemd/resolve/resolv.conf` contain loopback addresses, you will see the following prompt:

-   :guilabel:`IP address(es) for DNS lookup, separated by ';'`
+   :guilabel:`IP address(es) of DNS resolvers, separated by ';'`

-   Enter a semicolon-separated list of IP addresses of non-loopback DNS servers to use for DNS resolution. *FIXME the default list isn't currently printed*
+   Enter a semicolon-separated list of IP addresses of non-loopback DNS servers to use for DNS resolution.
+A suggested default will be offered to you in square brackets, consisting of all non-loopback addresses collected from your :file:`resolv.conf` file; you can simply hit :kbd:`Enter` to accept it.

 ----